android606/ultimate_mcp_server_windows/README.md

 ### How MCP Integration Works

-The LLM Gateway is built natively on the Model Context Protocol:
+The Ultimate MCP Server is built natively on the Model Context Protocol:

 1. **MCP Server Core**: The gateway implements a full MCP server
 2. **Tool Registration**: All capabilities are exposed as MCP tools